Exemplars-guided Empathetic Response Generation Controlled by the Elements of Human Communication: Method

 We fine-tune the DPR model with our examples starting from the \textit{Natural Questions BERT Base} checkpoint \cite{karpukhin-etal-2020-dense}.
 This model uses BERT$_{BASE}$ as bi-encoders and has been pretrained on the Natural Questions dataset \cite{kwiatkowski2019natural} for open-domain question answering.

 During inference for exemplar extraction, however, for each input context a set of responses from the training dialogues of \texttt{EmpatheticDialogues} with the same emotion is fed to DPR.
 The top $q$ responses with the highest DPR-based dot product similarity with the context are chosen as exemplars.
 Notably, the set of exemplar responses does not contain the gold response or any other response from the same dialogue for the training samples.
 In other words, exemplar responses are always selected from a different dialogue (but belonging to the same emotion category).
+Please check \cref{algo:dprtraining} and \cref{algo:dprinference} for a brief overview of the algorithms used for DPR training and inference.